orakaro/rainbowstream/README.rst

 and see your stream.

-I shipped a feature which can display **tweet's images directly on terminal**.
+I shipped a feature which can display **tweet’s images directly on terminal**.
 You can try it with:

 .. code:: bash